fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

  - Combine crushed corn flakes and bread crumbs together.
  - Pour Mac n Cheese into container.
  - Spread bread crumb mixture over top of Mac n Cheese to cover.
- - Place pats of butter on top of crumb mixture.

 ### Smoker
 Smoking the mac and cheese gives it a really nice meaty taste that you aren't going to get from an oven.
 I made this for Thanksgiving 2012 and a friend, who doesn't eat bacon, was absolutely convinced that there was some in it because that's what I usually smoke in my smoker.